jstarrdewar/adhesive/README.md

 ##Configuration

-The configuration file is a JSON document.
+The configuration file is a JSON document (as noted above, you can name it anything, but I recommend `build.json`).
 It requires that you specify an array of source files and an output path, like so:

 ```json
 {